State Shinto: Ideological origins

 Scholar Katsurajima Nobuhiro suggests the "suprareligious" frame on State Shinto practices drew upon the state's previous failures to consolidate religious Shinto for state purposes.

 Kokugaku ("National Learning") was an early attempt to develop ideological interpretations of Shinto, many of which would later form the basis of "State Shinto" ideology.
 Kokugaku was an Edo-period educational philosophy which sought a "pure" form of Japanese Shinto, stripped of foreign influences — particularly Buddhism.

 In the Meiji era, scholar Hirata Atsutane advocated for a return to "National Learning" as a way to eliminate the influence of Buddhism and distill a nativist form of Shinto.
-From 1868 to 1884, the disciples of Atsutane, along with other priests and scholars, lead a "Great Promulgation Campaign" advocating a fusion of nationalism and Shinto through worship of the Emperor.
+From 1868 to 1884, the disciples of Atsutane, along with other priests and scholars, led a "Great Promulgation Campaign" advocating a fusion of nationalism and Shinto through worship of the Emperor.
 There had been no tradition of absolute obedience to the Emperor in Shinto since the early state-formation period, prior to the introduction of Buddhism.
 This initiative failed to attract public support, and intellectuals dismissed the idea.
 Author Fukuzawa Yukichi dismissed the campaign at the time as an "insignificant movement".

 Despite its failure, Atsutane's nativist interpretation of Shinto would encourage a later scholar, Ōkuni Takamasa.
 Takamasa advocated control and standardization of Shinto practice through the "Department of Divinity".
 These activists urged leaders to consolidate diverse, localized Shinto practices into a standardized national practice, which they argued would unify Japan in support of the Emperor.

 The state responded by passing the Kami and Buddhas Separation Order (神仏判然令, Shinbutsu Hanzenrei) in 1868 and pursuing a policy of Haibutsu kishaku to remove Buddhist influence and re-establishing direct imperial control of the Department of Divinity ("jingikan") in 1869.
 This government bureaucracy encouraged the segregation of Kami spirits from Buddhist ones, and emphasized the divine lineage of the Emperor from the Sun Goddess, Amaterasu.
 This action sought to reverse what had been a blending of Buddhist and Shinto practices in Japan.
 That department was unsuccessful, and demoted to the Ministry of Divinities.
 In 1872, policy for shrines and other religions was taken over by the Ministry of Religion.
 The Ministry intended to standardize rituals across shrines, and saw some small success, but fell short of its original intent.